Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 #### Group Membership Extension

-The Group Membership handshake extension is used to distinguish single SRT connections and bonded SRT connections (group connections).
+The Group Membership handshake extension is reserved for the future and is going to be used to allow multipath SRT connections.

 ~~~
  0                   1                   2                   3